dhruvdankhara/JavaScript-Project/To-Do-list-app/readMe.md

 ## Installation

 There's no installation required for this app.
+Simply <a href="https://javascript-project-one.vercel.app/To-Do-list-app/index.html" target="_blank">Live Demo</a>
-Simply [Click Here](https://javascript-project-one.vercel.app/To-Do-list-app/index.html) for Live demo.
+  for Live demo.

 ## Contributing